funilrys/PyFunceble/docs/facts/faq.rst

         $ lscpu | grep -E '^Thread|^Core|^Socket|^CPU\('

 .. warning::
-    DO NOT try to exceed your total number of CPU cores (as :code:`-p | --processes`) if you want to keep your machine somehow alive and healthy.
+    DO NOT try to exceed your total number of CPU cores (as :code:`-p | --processes`), if you want to keep your machine somehow alive and healthy.

 I do not have multiple CPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^